gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

       # The agent upgrader client will pick a random time within this duration to wait to upgrade.
       #  default: 0
       jitter_seconds: 0-60
-      # max_in_flight specifies the maximum number of agents that may be upgraded at the same time.
-      #  default: 100%
-      max_in_flight: 0-100%
       # timeout_seconds specifies the amount of time, after the specified jitter, after which
       # an agent upgrade will be considered timed out if the version does not change.
       #  default: 60